samrylanjamesharris/NexusLLM/README.md

 1. *Download NexusLMM: Download the latest version of **NexusLMM** and put it wherever, just make sure inside the python file that it's using the right directory.*

-2. *Install Required Packages: Install these listed packages inside the terminal:*
+2. *Install Packages: Install these listed packages inside the terminal:*
 ```pip install torch ```,
 ```pip install minigpt```.